marijnvanwezel/haskell-devcontainer/README.md

 # A development container for Haskell

-This is an opinionated pre-built [Dev Container](https://containers.dev) for Haskell (GHC 9.8.4 LTS).
+This is an opinionated [Dev Container](https://containers.dev) for Haskell.

 ![GIF showing the development container in use](./docs/example.gif)